-- (b) who comes from an environment where a language other than English has had a significant impact on the individual's level of English language proficiency; or - (iii) Who is migratory, whose native language is a language other than English, and who comes from an environment where a language other than English is dominant; and - D. whose difficulties speaking, reading, writing, or understanding the English language may be sufficient to deny the individual - - (i) the ability to meet the challenging state academic standards; - (ii) the ability to achieve successfully in classrooms where the language of instruction is English; or - (iii) the opportunity to participate fully in society.
+- A. who is age 3 through 21; - B. who is enrolled or preparing to enroll in an elementary school or secondary school; - C. (i) who was not born in the United States or whose native language is a language other than English; - (ii)(a) who is a Native American or Alaska Native, or a native resident of outlying areas; and - (b) who comes from an environment where a language other than English has had a significant impact on the individual's level of English language proficiency; or - (iii) Who is migratory, whose native language is a language other than English and who comes from an environment where a language other than English is dominant; and - D. whose difficulties speaking, reading, writing, or understanding the English language may be sufficient to deny the individual - - (i) the ability to meet the challenging state academic standards; - (ii) the ability to achieve successfully in classrooms where the language of instruction is English; or - (iii) the opportunity to participate fully in society.